2019 FAACT Partners

 MARS Wrigley Corporation supports FAACT's Food Industry & Research Summit and food industry initiatives including education and awareness for their consumer relations and customer service divisions.

-Nima Sensor supports FAACT's mission-based education programs, including Camp TAG (The Allergy Gang), Food Industry & Research Summit, Leadership Summit, and Teen Retreat Weekend.
+Nima Sensor supports FAACT's mission-based education programs, including Food Industry & Research Summit and Leadership Summit.

 Sara Shannon is an active member of the North American allergy/asthma community.
 Sara’s daughter Sabrina Anne was born on May 29, 1990.
 When Sabrina was diagnosed with multiple food allergies and asthma, Sara became an advocate and educator on behalf of her daughter.